INTERVIEW BY MARKO SYRJALA AND PETTERI LIMNELL

 PAUL STANLEY: Yeah, there is.
-There’s been a talk about it but… there will be a video although I don’t know when or what the approach will be, but there will be a video.
+There’s been a talk about it, but… there will be a video.
+Although I don’t know when or what the approach will be, there will be a video.

 How about making a conceptual video this time?
 It’s been a long time since you last time did something like that?

-PAUL STANLEY: I don’t know but hopefully you don’t see us in a fireman outfits or spacesuits, you know!
+PAUL STANLEY: I don’t know, but hopefully you don’t see us in fireman outfits or spacesuits, you know!
 “Laughs”

 Don’t say that, it would be a lot of fun.
 Well, I can’t hesitate to ask about the MONSTER book.
-Why on Earth you decide to release a “larger than life” size book which a way too expensive for any regular people to have?
+Why on Earth did you decide to release a “larger than life” size book, which is too expensive for regular fans to get?

 PAUL STANLEY: Because it’s not for everybody.
-It’s not for all the regular people, I know that.
+It’s not for all the regular people, and I know that.
 I know Rolls Royce’s are not for everybody.
 It’s strange if the idea is that we can only put out of things that everybody can have.
 That reduces our ability to explore and do things we feel like doing.
 This book, this book couldn’t be for everybody.
 It’s hand-bounded, it’s 30 pounds, you know, you not going to go to a local book store and pick it up.
-It’s a specialty item, it’s a collector’s item and those who can afford it and want it will buy it.
+It’s a specialty item.
+It’s a collector’s item, and those who can afford it and want it will buy it.
 Some people who cannot afford it won’t buy it.
 But that’s just the nature of things.
 At some other point of things, could there be another version of it?
-Sure, but it would be unfair for us to say oh no, if everybody can’t afford it you shouldn’t do it.
+Sure, but it would be unfair for us to say, oh no, if everybody can’t afford it, you shouldn’t do it.

-You did release the book with ten different covers with selected countries flags on it.
-How did you actual decide which flags to use and which were left off?
+You did release the book with ten different covers with selected country flags on it.
+How did you actually decide which flags to use and which were left off?

 PAUL STANLEY: Actually I think that the company that we work with suggested these.
 So it wasn’t anything from us.
 These are the ones that they suggested.

-Right, I was actually thinking that maybe you just would choose the top 10 countries which had the greatest number of people in KISS KRUISE… “Laughs”
+Right, I actually thought that maybe you just would choose the top 10 countries which had the greatest number of people in KISS KRUISE… “Laughs.”

-PAUL STANLEY: Oh my gosh… That would’ve been interesting way to do it.
+PAUL STANLEY: Oh my gosh… That would’ve been an interesting way to do it.